ShermainePeh08/tp/docs/DeveloperGuide.md

 * 1a.
 VV detects that no product with the given identifier exists.
     * 1a1.
 VV displays an error indicating no product was found with the specified identifier.

       Use case ends.

 * 1b.
 VV detects that no fields to edit are provided.
     * 1b1.
 VV displays an error indicating that at least one field must be provided.

       Use case ends.

 * 1c.
 VV detects error in the fields provided (e.g. invalid data format).
     * 1c1.
 VV displays an appropriate error message indicating the invalid field.
-    * 1c2.
-User re-provides the corrected data.

-    Steps 1c1–1c2 are repeated until all fields are valid.

-    Use case resumes from step 2.
+      Use case resumes from step 1.

 * 1d.
 VV detects that the new identifier already belongs to another existing product.
     * 1d1.
 VV displays an error indicating the identifier is already in use.
-    * 1d2.
-User re-provides a different identifier.

-    Steps 1d1–1d2 are repeated until a unique identifier is provided.

-    Use case resumes from step 2.
+      Use case resumes from step 1.

 * 1e.
 VV detects that the provided vendor email does not match any existing contact.
     * 1e1.
 VV displays an error indicating no contact with the specified email was found.

       Use case ends.

 **Use Case: UC10 - View Products**

 **Preconditions: Application is running, user is on the main screen.**

 **MSS**
-1. User chooses to view all products.
+1. User chooses to view all active products.
-2. VV shows all products.
+2. VV shows all active products.

 Use case ends.